 How to Make a CV That Actually Gets You Interviews in Colombia

-You've been applying for weeks and no one calls.
-The problem is almost always in your resume.
-Here I explain what works in the Colombian job market — and what you should avoid.
+You've been applying for weeks and no one is calling.
+The problem is almost always the resume.
+Here I explain what works in the Colombian market — and what you should avoid.

 IDIOMA DEL ARTÍCULO